Defining Research Problem

 The goal of causal research is to determine the size and nature of cause-and-effect relationships.
 These types of research questions aid in determining the influence of certain modifications on existing norms and practices.
 As a result, they may spot patterns in the interactions between various parts.

 For instance, ‘how does online education affect a student’s ability to learn?’
 Experiments are the most common method of gathering primary data in these situations.
-The hypothesis is usually directed in this case, i.e., it explains how one thing influences the behavior of another.
+The hypothesis is usually directed in this case, i.e., it explains how one thing influences the behaviour of another.

 The challenge of relational research